 6. If your clay becomes unworkable–if your piece gets too dry or seems doomed for whatever reason–you don’t have to discard the clay.
 In many cases, you can rejuvenate the nearly dry clay by rolling it with some fresh moist clay and let them hang out together in a tightly sealed plastic container overnight.
 Kate recommends a ratio of not more than 10% dry-ish clay to 90% fresh clay or it might go the other way and ruin the good clay instead.

-I just love learning a new tip, don't you?
+I just love learning a new tip, don’t you?
 And this is just a fraction of the great metal-clay tips you can learn from a master teacher like Kate.
 Her books are packed with project inspiration and instruction but also so many of the little tips that she has learned during years of making silver metal clay jewelry.
-You can get Kate's books and some metal clay DVDs in the Jewelry Making Daily Shop.
+You can get Kate’s metal clay jewelry-making books, Sculptural Metal Clay and The Jewelry Architect, in the Interweave Store.

 Do you have a metal clay tip to add?
 I’d love to hear it!
 Please share in the comments below.